DLLs in Visual C++

 Using MFC as Part of a DLL

-Describes regular MFC DLLs, which let you use the MFC library as part of a Windows dynamic-link library.
+Describes regular DLLs, which allow you to use the MFC library as part of a Windows dynamic-link library.

 DLL Version of MFC